Om0315123/GEN_AI/README.md

  ## let's set up our Python environment with the NLTK
   - Create a new .py Python file. <br>
   - Install the nltk and numpy libraries. <br>
+    - Code to do so :<br> <code>pip install numpy nltk</code>
+ ## DIVE INTO CONCEPTS
+ - TOKENIZATION
+    - Tokens are small units of data used to train gen AI models like ChatGPT and help them understand and generate language.
+This data may take the form of whole words, subwords, and other content.
+    - The process of making raw data like text trainable for language models is known as tokenization.
+- Tokens are essential for language models because they are the smallest units of meaning.
+By analyzing tokens, models can understand the structure and semantics of text.
+- Example <br>
+import nltk <br>
+  sample_text = 'I am learning Generative AI' <br>
+  tokens = nltk.word_tokenize(sample_text.lower()) <br>
+  print('Tokens:', tokens)